Topics

 Brand Guidelines Tips

-Here are some tips for creating a brand style guide:
+Here are some tips for creating a perfect guide:

 • Start with your brand identity.

-What are your brand’s core values?
-What do you want your brand to represent?
-Once you clearly understand your brand identity, you can start developing your brand style guide.
+When you are starting with creating a brand identity, think of the brand’s core values and what exactly you want your brand to represent.
+Once you clearly understand your brand identity, you can start developing your brand guide.

 • Be specific.

-Don’t just say that your brand uses blue and green as its colours.
-Specify the exact shades of blue and green you want to use and how they should be used together.
-The same goes for your typography, imagery, and other brand elements.
+For a brand guidelines tips, you can specify the exact shade colours you will use with your brands.
+Specify the exact shades and how they should be used together.
+The same rule goes for your typography, imagery, and other brand elements.

 • Be consistent.